 If we assume the total volume of fluid outside the cells (includes serum) is about 14 liters, and the total CO2 is dissolved throughout it – very approximate estimates indeed! – the difference between men and women amounts to 1.2 mmol/l x 14 or 16.8 mmol produced.
 If we add this to the difference in amounts in the urine, 16.8 + 10.2 we get 27 mmol of new bicarbonate difference.

-Men do not do this.
-Their serum TCO2 does not increase with food to any significant extent.
-Even if we ignore statistical significance and just look at absolute changes, men increased their blood total CO2 by 0.4 mmol/l whereas women increased by 1.7 mmol/l.
+Men do less.
+They increased their blood total TCO2 by 0.4 mmol/l whereas women increased by 1.7 mmol/l.
 The mean increases of 1.7 and 0.4 for women and men, respectively, applies to the entire fed period of about 12 hours.
-So one can say that food gives women an increased concentration x time benefit of (1.7 – 0.4) x 12 or 15.6 mmol hr.
+So one can say that the particular food used in this research gave women an increased concentration x time benefit of (1.7 – 0.4) x 12 or 15.6 mmol hr.

 The Value of Alkali